 As a reader, I simply hate the first person narrative.
 To me, it’s the narcissistic narrative.
 It’s all, me, me, me, I, I, I, me, me, me, I, I, I. This gets really old, really quick.
 However, I still get it.
 The author wants me to have a more intimate relationship with the lead character.
 The problem for me is that I want to know what other characters, particularly the antagonists, are up to.

 I love reading fiction written in the third person narrative.
 When I read a novel I’m essentially watching a movie in my head.
 I want to see the bad guys cooking up their evil schemes.
 I want to be with them when they do their dastardly deeds.
-I want to experience the moment of shock and surprise when the protagonist gets caught their trap.
 Likewise, I want to experience the protagonist’s feeling of triumph when the bad guys get their comeuppance.
 I also want to see the antagonist’s moment of regret.
 This is why, as a reader, I only read third person narratives.
 I get to see multiple points of view, and I get to see scene changes with different characters, just like they do in the movies.

 I realize this is my own personal take.
 Other readers may like the first person narrative.
 To each their own.
 However, I prefer to write my own stories the same way I prefer to read them.
-This is why I only write in a third person narrative.
+This is why as a fiction author and writer, I only write in a third person narrative.